Course Outline

 Description

-This course develops journalistic knowledge and skills using sound for story delivery.
+This course develops knowledge and skills using sound for factual non-fiction story delivery.
 You will explore the theories that underpin audio news and gain practical skills in editing and production.
 You will gather, develop and produce factual stories using sound in a style suitable for public audio broadcast and develop skills needed in radio news.
 You will also learn to create, market and distribute sound in other non-fiction storytelling modes, including podcast.

 How will this course be delivered?